alec101/OSInteraction/README.md

 SOME features:
 --------------
-* When you write a program using OSI, the same code will run under Windows, Linux and Mac OSX, without changing any line of code.
+* When you write a program using OSI, the same code will run under Windows, Linux and MacOS, without changing any line of code.
 * One of the main features of OSI is to create any number of OpenGL windows, on any number of monitors.
 If the system has multiple graphics cards, all of them can be used in rendering.
 Each of these windows can be a full screen window, normal window or a window that spans on **all system monitors** (this last type of window uses only 1 graphics card to render with OpenGL - to use all graphics cards, 1 full screen window per monitor must be created).
 Today's games and applications do not use more than 1 graphics card usually and for sure will not work on all 3 big operating systems.
 Imagine a strategy game: on one monitor you have the map, on the other, building queues, factories, maybe a radar etc... don't know why so very few games use this kind of feature.
 * Mouse/Keyboard/Joystick/ Gamepad (every kind) / GameWheel (all main HID's) support, for all OS-es, with almost all driver types (XInput, DirectInput, linux joystick.h method, etc)
 * The Keyboard class was designed to be able to build Mortal-Kombat style games, if you wish - it has a history of the keys that were pressed and their time when they were pressed and depressed.
 It has support for text input and editing in unicode and many more things, about everything you need from a keyboard.